tekknolagi/tekknolagi.github.com/_posts/2020-08-31-compiling-a-lisp-2.md

 to the data.
 For heap-allocated objects, it is the pointer address.

-It's important to note that we can only accomplish this tagging scheme because on modern computer systems the lower 3 bits of heap-allocated pointers are *word-aligned* -- meaning that all pointers are numbers that are multiples of eight.
+It's important to note that we can only accomplish this tagging scheme because on modern computer systems the lower 3 bits of heap-allocated pointers are `0` because allocations are *word-aligned* -- meaning that all pointers are numbers that are multiples of 8.
 This lets us a) differentiate real pointers from fake pointers and b) stuff some additional data there in the real pointers.

 These tags let us quickly distinguish objects from one another.
 Just check the lower bits: